Canned hunt: In the news

-In 1997, the Jounalist Roger Cook exposes the evils of canned hunting in an edition of The Cook Report entitled "Making a Killing".

 In 2005, internet hunting became a major news story when a man in Texas set up a webcam and remotely controlled gun to allow hunters to shoot from their computers.
 According to the Humane Society, most internet hunts involve game ranches where animals are kept penned, making them essentially canned hunts.

 On August 15, 2006, Troy Gentry, half of the country music singing duo Montgomery Gentry, appeared in federal court in Duluth, Minnesota, charged with canned hunting.
 Federal prosecutors allege that Gentry bought a bear named "Cubby" from Lee Marvin Greenly, shot the tame bear while it was in an enclosed pen, tagged the bear as if it had been killed in the wild, and then arranged for the editing of a videotape of the alleged "wild" kill.
 Gentry and Greenly were said to face a maximum penalty of five years in federal prison and a $20,000 fine if convicted.
 On November 27, 2006, Gentry pleaded guilty to a charge of falsely tagging the bear.
 Under the plea agreement, he agreed to pay a $15,000 fine, give up hunting, fishing and trapping in Minnesota for 5 years, and forfeit both the stuffed bear and the bow used to shoot the animal in 2004.
 Gentry posted a statement on the duo's website on November 9, 2010, apologizing for his actions.